sdsu-campus-beauty

 Brian Dutcher

-Brian Dutcher enters his seventh season as head coach after six years in which he led the Aztecs to six Mountain West title games, their conference-high 11th, 12th, 13th, 14th, 15th and 16th Mountain West crowns and four trips to the NCAA tournament, including a run to the 2023 national championship game.
-Along the way Dutcher’s Aztecs became the first Mountain West program to win a game in the Sweet-16, Elite 8 and Final Four.
+Brian Dutcher enters his eighth season as head coach after seven years in which he led the Aztecs to seven Mountain West title games, their conference-high 11th, 12th, 13th, 14th, 15th and 16th Mountain West crowns, five trips to the NCAA tournament, and back-to-back Sweet 16 appearances, including a run to the 2023 national championship game.
+Along the way Dutcher’s Aztecs became the first and only Mountain West program to win a game in the Sweet-16, Elite 8 and Final Four.

-Over the course of his 24 years at San Diego State, Dutcher has helped the Aztecs reach the postseason 17 times, including 12 trips to the NCAA tournament, win a conference-best 16 Mountain West titles and record 18 seasons of at least 20 victories.
-He is the only coach in the 102-year history of San Diego State men’s basketball to win at least 20 games in each of his first six seasons and his 151 victories are the most of any first-time Division I head coach who began at their current institution since the start of the 2017-18 season.
+Over the course of his 25 years at San Diego State, Dutcher has helped the Aztecs reach the postseason 18 times, including 13 trips to the NCAA tournament, win a conference-best 16 Mountain West titles and record 19 seasons of at least 20 victories.
+He is the only coach in the 103-year history of San Diego State men’s basketball to win at least 20 games in each of his first seven seasons and nationally his 177 victories are the most of any first-time Division I head coach who began at their current institution since the start of the 2017-18 season.

 In 2017-18, Dutcher’s first roster as head coach featured a pair of seniors, Trey Kell and Malik Pope, that had won multiple Mountain West titles and had NCAA tournament experience.
 The Aztecs won six consecutive games to end the regular season and captured the program’s 11th crown, the Mountain West tournament title, and returned to the NCAA tournament.
 Dutcher was the only first-year head coach to guide his team to the 2018 NCAA tourney and one of six to have won at least 20 games.
 SDSU finished the campaign with a 22-11 record, with the 22 wins representing the most by a first-year Aztec men’s basketball head coach and the second-most among first-year coaches that season.